Black Diamond UltraLite Mix STS Review

 Even as compared to the other Black Diamond products, products using presumably the same glue composition, the Glidelite Ultralight is more prone to skin failure.
 Other brands' light skins are actually stiffer in the fabric backing but less tacky in terms of glue.
 The result is better overall adhesion.
 Skin glue integrity isn't just a function of skin glue adhesion; one must consider all the variables, and fabric stiffness is an important variable.

 We noticed little notable about the icing resistance of the GlideLite Ultralight.
 They ice up about average, and icing problems can be addressed with scraping and waxing, at least in the short term.

 Packability and Weight

 This is where these skins shine.
 They are certainly the lightest widely available skins.
 The super soft fabric stuffs down real small.
-The attachment hardwear is svelte and low profile.
+The attachment hardware is svelte and low profile.

 These are widely available, and regularly available on sale, making them a good value.
 In our testing, though, we observed various failures.
-None of our tested skins failed, but we saw BD Ultralight tip loops fail and we were on one tour where a BD Ultralight skin tore entirely in half.
+None of our tested skins failed, but we saw BD Ultralight tip loops fail, and we were on one tour where a BD Ultralight skin tore entirely in half (not the OGL test pair).
 This lattermost failure was interesting.
 In the hundreds of years of accumulated experience on our test team, no one had ever seen a skin completely tear in half.
 These durability concerns are value concerns.
 Gear that breaks isn't much of a good deal.